Unpardonable Sin

 upon you.”
 The exorcisms in his ministry constituted evidence that the

-kingdom was on the move in his deeds and words (Luke reads, “the
+kingdom was on the move in Christ’s deeds and words (Luke reads, “the

 finger of God”).

 Previously, Jesus had been accused of blasphemy.
-Here, he demonstrated just who the real blasphemers were – The very men who attributed his works to Satan - (Mark 2:7).
+Here, he demonstrates just who the real blasphemers were – The very men who attribute his works to Satan.

-This saying of Jesus is both a warning and a reassurance
+This saying was both a warning and a reassurance

-to later hearers of his words - A warning to all who might reject him and
+to later hearers of his words, warning all who might reject him and attribute

-of the Spirit” is eis or “into, unto, for, because
+the Greek preposition is eis or “into, unto, for,

 The incident highlights the real offense of

 - (Mark 3:31-35) - “And there comes his mother and his brethren, and standing outside, they sent unto him, calling him.
-And there was sitting around him a multitude, and they say unto him—Lo! thy mother and thy brethren outside are seeking thee!
-And answering them he saith—Who are my mother and my brethren?
-And looking around on them who about him in a circle were sitting, he saith, See! my mother and my brethren!
-Whosoever shall do the will of God, the same is my brother and sister and mother.”
-(Parallels: Matthew 12:46-48; Luke 8:19-21).
+And there was sitting around him a multitude, and they say unto him: Behold, your mother and brethren are outside seeking you!
+And answering them, he said: Who are my mother and my brethren?
+And looking around on them who about him in a circle were sitting, he said: Behold, my mother and my brethren!
+Whosoever shall do the will of God, the same is my brother and sister and mother” - (Parallels: Matthew 12:46-48; Luke 8:19-21).

-family of Jesus as being “outside.”
-This emphasizes that his
+Jesus as being “outside,” which stresses that his immediate

 Jesus did not denigrate the family unit or